 OK, so a Spanish lunch in the mecca of Malaysian street food may seem strange, but you will be visiting a lot of street-food vendors later and, right now, you’ll want a cool place to unwind and sip legit, fruit-filled sangria.
 You earned it.

 I know, you only have one day, right?
 But, for real, it’s hot in KL.
 After I went to the Batu Caves, I really needed a nap and a dip in the rooftop infinity pool at my hotel.
-Many KL hotels and Airbnb offerings (I found my hotel on Airbnb, actually) have rooftop-infinity pools, and I really recommend that you select accommodations with a place to recoup poolside.
+Many Kuala Lumpur hotels have rooftop-infinity pools, and I recommend that you select accommodations with a place to recoup poolside.

 I consider myself on the lower end of the vast middle area between a backpacking budget and a luxury traveling budget, but I was able to find a place with a pool in the City Center that was well within my budget.